WeldAir handheld laser welder mounted on a collaborative robot for DIY robotic welding

 It is not meant to replace a professional CNC laser cutter.
 Instead, it gives handheld laser users another path: keep the flexibility of a handheld laser system, but let a collaborative robot handle the repeatable motion.

-For a real project review, prepare the material type, thickness, part photos, desired weld or cut quality, path shape, fixture constraints, robot reach, and safety requirements.
-Those details determine whether a fixed CNC module, a cobot conversion, or a dedicated machine is the better solution.
+For a real project review, prepare the material type, thickness, part photos, desired weld or cut quality, path shape, fixture constraints, robot reach, payload, available safety enclosure, and process-change requirements.
+Those details determine whether a fixed CNC module, a cobot conversion, an arc-welding cobot package, or a dedicated machine is the better solution.